goodcodebadcode/blog/content/posts/how-the-internet-works.md

 ---
-title: How the internet works
+title: A complete beginners guide to Programming
-description: "“A complete beginners guide to JavaScript.”"
+description: The internet and how it works
 date: 2021-01-18T12:40:27.000+00:00
 aliases:
 - "/how-the-internet-works"